 The views and experiences of CAMHS clinicians in the intervention arm are captured using a semistructured questionnaire.
-All clinicians are approached and those willing to engage are interviewed over the telephone or face-to-face.
+All clinicians are approached and those willing to engage are interviewed over the telephone or face to face.

-A sub-sample of young people taking part in the study will be invited to take part in focus groups at T4 from three participating countries: Ireland, UK and Croatia.
-The purpose of the focus groups will be to explore their experiences of leaving CAMHS, transition to AMHS if applicable, and views of mental health services, the aim being to establish whether young people have better health, educational and social outcomes, better quality of life and satisfaction with services if they: a) have experienced a managed transition from child to adult services at the transitional boundary or b) have experienced usual care (i.e. their transition to adult services, or their discharge from services, is via the usual procedure of their CAMHS clinic).
-It is hoped that, as part of MILESTONE's patient and public involvement activity, some of the young advisors, or other young people trained in facilitation skills by some of the research sites, may co-facilitate these focus groups.
+A subsample of young people taking part in the study will be invited to take part in focus groups at T4 from three participating countries: Ireland, UK and Croatia.
+The purpose of the focus groups will be to explore their experiences of leaving CAMHS, transition to AMHS if applicable and views of mental health services, the aim being to establish whether young people have better health, educational and social outcomes, better quality of life, and satisfaction with services if they (1) have experienced a managed transition from child to adult services at the transitional boundary or (2) have experienced usual care (ie, their transition to adult services, or their discharge from services, is via the usual procedure of their CAMHS clinic).
+It is hoped that, as part of MILESTONE's PPI activity, some of the young advisors, or other young people trained in facilitation skills by some of the research sites, may cofacilitate these focus groups.

 Three audio-recorded focus groups will be held in each country with 9-12 young people in each group.
-Recruitment will be from the study participants with purposive sampling to include some young people who a) did not transition to adult services, b) who transitioned to adult services via usual care and c) who experienced managed transition.
+Recruitment will be from the study participants with purposive sampling to include some young people who (1) did not transition to adult services, (2) who transitioned to adult services via usual care and (3) who experienced managed transition.